 One of the most famous was Abbot Suger a French architect.
 In 1137, he rebuilt the great church of Saint-Denis, the burial place of the French monarchs.
-Among others of his exclusive include reconstructing the original Carolingian façade that had a single door, pointed arch, ribbed vaults of the chapels of his time.
+Among others of his exclusive include reconstructing the original Carolingian façade that had a single door, pointed arch, and ribbed vaults of the chapels of his time.

-Jean d’Orbais (1175-1231), a French architect was responsible for the design of the Cathedral of Notre Dame de Reims.
+(1175-1231), a French architect was responsible for the design of the Cathedral of Notre Dame de Reims.
 The initial designs were part of his work.
 He designed the interior and exterior of the church.
 The kings of his time also gave him the responsibility of overseeing the actual constructions.

 During the 19th century, Romanesque architecture was very fashionable.
 Many buildings were built in this exquisite style.
-The architects tried to revive the style by using it on the buildings dating as early as 1830s and continuing into the 20th century.
+The architects tried to revive the style by using it on buildings dating as early as the 1830s and continuing into the 20th century.
 The Romanesque style is still popular and remains respected in modern times.